jia-wei-00/Web-App-Kiosk-Documentation/README.md

 A/B Testing Platform

-*   **Google Optimize:** This platform allows you to set up experiments, segment users into control and variation groups, serve different versions of your web page, and collect data on how each version performs against your defined metrics.
+*   **Google Optimize:** This platform allows you to set up experiments, segment users into control and variation groups, serve different versions of the web page, and collect data on how each version performs against defined metrics.
 It handles the technical aspects of splitting traffic and tracking.

 Web Analytics

-*   **Google Analytics 4 (GA4):** Essential for comprehensive data collection.
+*   **Google Analytics:** Essential for comprehensive data collection.
 GA4 can track page views, user sessions, engagement events (clicks, scrolls, form submissions), conversion events (e.g., successful form submission), and user demographics.
 You would configure custom events for the "Book Now" button clicks and form submissions.

 Tag Management System

-*   **Google Tag Manager (GTM):** Used to easily deploy and manage all your tracking tags (GA4 event tags, A/B testing platform scripts) without needing to modify the website's code directly.
-This streamlines the implementation of tracking for your A/B test.
+*   **Google Tag Manager (GTM):** Used to easily deploy and manage all tracking tags without needing to modify the website's code directly.
+This streamlines the implementation of tracking for A/B test.

 4\.
 Problem-Solving Scenario (Written Response):